joat28/digital-circuits210/README.md

 # digital-circuits210
-All code submissions from Digital-circuits210 (EE210) course.
+All code submissions from Digital circuits, EE210 course.